Leadership Assessment Tool (Free): 25 Questions + Scoring + Action Plan (Online/PDF/Word/Sheets)

 Team Building

-Communication and Leadership
+Communication

-Who this is leadership assessment especially helpful for:
+Who this leadership assessment is especially helpful for:

-• People in the initial phases of their management careers
+• People early in their management careers

 • New or aspiring leaders

-• Anyone currently struggling in a leadership role and looking for a practical reset
+• Anyone currently struggling in a leadership role

 How to Use Your Results (Action Plan)